 - Speech Clarity - The ability to speak clearly so others can understand you.

 What Can You Do With a Health Information Management Major?

 Below is a list of occupations associated with health information:

 |Job Title||Job Growth Rate||Median Salary|

 Who Is Getting a Bachelor’s Degree in Health Information Management?

 At the countrywide level, the racial-ethnic distribution of health information majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Health Information, too.
-About 2.4% of those with this major are international students.
+Health Information appeals to people across the globe.
+About 1.8% of those with this major are international students.